clementloyer/ada-website.github.io/all_collections/_posts/2024-12-17-univariate.md

 ---

 ## Univariate analysis : LOOK AT OUTLIERS AND SINGLE THEM OUT
-Throughtout the entire data story we will have a red line exemple, how about one of the greastest movie franchise... **FF**
+Throughtout the entire data story we will have a red line exemple, how about one of the greastest movie franchise... **Star Wars**

 How do should we compare franchise and non-franchise movies?
 Let's break it down step by step: